Cray-HPE/docs-csm/operations/configure_cray_cli.md

     > A process which has restarted should have an `AGE` in seconds.
 Restarting all of them could require a couple of minutes depending on how many.

-1. In the event that more than 5 minutes have passed and the `radosgw` processes have not restarted, then fail the `ceph-mgr` process.
+1. In the event that more than five minutes have passed and the `radosgw` processes have not restarted, then fail the `ceph-mgr` process.

     1. Determine the active `ceph-mgr`.